SciML/DiffEqDocs.jl/docs/src/solvers/dae_solve.md

 For all OrdinaryDiffEq.jl methods, an initialization scheme can be set with a common keyword argument `initializealg`.
 The choices are:

-- `BrownFullBasicInit`: For Index-1 DAEs implicit DAEs and and semi-explicit DAEs in mass matrix form.
+- `BrownFullBasicInit`: For Index-1 DAEs implicit DAEs and semi-explicit DAEs in mass matrix form.
 Keeps the differential variables constant.
 Requires `du0` when used on a `DAEProblem`.
-- `ShampineCollocationInit`: For Index-1 DAEs implicit DAEs and and semi-explicit DAEs in mass matrix form.
+- `ShampineCollocationInit`: For Index-1 DAEs implicit DAEs and semi-explicit DAEs in mass matrix form.
 Changes both the differential and algebraic variables.
 - `NoInit`: Explicitly opts-out of DAE initialization.